-First-Year Studies 101 is a one-credit course taught with a team approach by yourself and at least one undergraduate Peer Mentor.
-Additional teaching support is provided by the First-Year Studies staff, through resources available online, at the annual FYS 101 Conference, and on going professional development opportunities.
+First-Year Studies 101 is a one-credit course co-taught by yourself and at least one undergraduate Peer Mentor.
+Additional teaching support is provided by the First-Year Studies staff, through resources available online, at the annual FYS 101 Conference, and ongoing professional development opportunities.

 FYS 101 serves as an anchor for several first-year programs and plays a critical role in UT’s persistence to graduation efforts.
 Our course content centers on the transition to college learning, major and career exploration, and the skills needed for success in both the classroom and beyond (particularly time management).
 To ensure consistency in all FYS 101 sections, instructors must follow the requirements specified in the 2017 FYS 101 Instructor Contract.
 (Review contract before applying)